CloudNativeSDWAN/cnwan-reader/code-of-conduct.md

 ## Code of Conduct

-All participants of CNWAN Reader are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with CNWAN Reader.
+All participants of CN-WAN Reader are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with CN-WAN Reader.

 ### Our Pledge